carloscuesta/generator-starterkit/README.md

 - ```deploy```: Deploying your project into a ftp server.
 - ```beautify```: Beautify preproduction files.
 - ```browsersync```: Automatically injects all your changes in ```styles```, ```templates``` and ```scripts``` into your browser and other devices on save.

+For more information about gulp workflow / tasks go to [starterkit gulp tasks](https://github.com/carloscuesta/starterkit#tasks)

 ## Requirements and Use